 Our debt is recorded at the carrying amount on the balance sheets.
-The carrying amounts of the 2021 RBL Facility and the 2022 ABL Facility approximate fair value because the interest rates are variable and reflect market rates.
+The carrying amounts of the 2021 RBL Facility approximate fair value because the interest rates are variable and reflect market rates.
 The fair value of the 2026 Notes was approximately \$369 million and \$400 million at December 31, 2022 and 2021, respectively.